GiZano/GiZano.github.io/README.md

 # GiZano.github.io
 My own E-Portfolio site

-In this site there are 4 main sections:
+In this site there are 4 main pages:
 - Home
 - About
-- Portfolio
+- Works
 - Contacts

 ## Home
-Welcome section
+This is the welcome page where you can't do much but navigate to ther other pages.

 ## About
-Talking about myself and my passions
+In this page I talk about myself, replying to a few questions.

-## Portfolio
+## Works
-Section devided in "projects" and "talking about me", where I showcase my works and news which talk about me.
+In this page there is a showcase to the works I accomplished.
+Every work has it's own page where I talk about the development and there is a little DEMO at the bottom to try it out.
+From here you can also access to the special zone "test portfolio", where I host my own playground for future web projects...

 ## Contacts
-In this page there are all the ways you can contact me, and the chance to download my CV.
+In this page there are all the ways you can contact me